-- The Restricted Procedure will only be used under the following circumstances: - (a) It is known, and recorded, that a high number of potential contractors in Bermuda are likely to respond which would make the Open Procedure impractical to administer, or - (b) It is possible to select potential contractors for inclusion on a shortlist, using the pre-qualification criteria set out in section 17, without prejudicing or disadvantaging other potential contractors, or loss of transparency of process, or - (c) The procurement is being conducted to facilitate development of a Framework Agreement or an Approved Contractor List. - The Government must advertise the opportunity using the designated medium informing potential contractors of the procurement route being followed.
-The advertisement must include the pre-qualification criteria to be used to select contractors for inclusion on a shortlist (see section 17) and a timetable for completion of the procurement process. - 16.3 A minimum of three (3) contractors must be invited to tender.
-All unsuccessful contractors must be informed of their elimination from the process. - If less than three (3) contractors meet the pre-qualification criteria, then, a lesser number of contractors can be invited to tender with the approval of the Authorised Officer, provided that Value for Money can still be obtained through that tendering exercise and the Approved Contractor List has been updated according to paragraph 34.2.
-The Authorised Officer should seek the advice of the Director in these circumstances. - 16.5 Public officers must not enter into negotiations with a contractor with respect to a tender presented by the contractor under the Restricted Procedure.
+- 15.1 The Restricted Procedure will only be used under the following circumstances: - (a) It is known, and recorded, that a high number of potential contractors in Bermuda are likely to respond which would make the Open Procedure impractical to administer, or - (b) It is possible to select potential contractors for inclusion on a shortlist, using the pre-qualification criteria set out in section 16, without prejudicing or disadvantaging other potential contractors, or loss of transparency of process, or

+- (c) The procurement is being conducted to facilitate development of a Framework Agreement or an Approved Contractor List. - 15.2 The Government must advertise the opportunity in the Official Gazette and on its website informing potential contractors of the procurement route being followed.
+The advertisement must include the pre-qualification criteria to be used to select contractors for inclusion on a shortlist (see section 16) and a timetable for completion of the procurement process. - 15.3 A minimum of three (3) contractors must be invited to tender.
+All unsuccessful contractors must be informed of their elimination from the process. - 15.4 If less than three (3) contractors meet the pre-qualification criteria, then, a lesser number of contractors can be invited to tender with the approval of the Accounting Officer, provided that Value for Money can still be obtained through that tendering exercise.
+The Accounting Officer should seek the advice of the Director in these circumstances. - 15.5 The public authority must not enter into negotiations with a contractor with respect to a tender presented by the contractor under the Restricted Procedure.

-17 Pre-Qualification Procedure
+16. Pre-Qualification Procedure